Strategies for Student Engagement and Motivation

 Build in Flexibility where Possible

-Students’ lives are complex and their progress through your course may be impacted by illness, limited access to up-to-date devices, sufficient bandwidth, increased family care obligations, or other difficulties that arise in regular life and are exacerbated by the pandemic.
-Be ready to handle requests for extensions or accommodations equitably and keep the focus on providing all students opportunities to achieve the overall course outcomes, even if that looks a bit different in a remote setting.
+Students’ lives are complex and their progress through your course may be impacted by illness, limited access to up-to-date devices, bandwidth, increased family care obligations, or other difficulties that arise in regular life.
+Be ready to handle requests for extensions or accommodations equitably and keep the focus on providing all students opportunities to achieve the overall course outcomes.

 How Can I Promote Positive Communication and Collaboration with and between Students?

-Create and Communicate Shared Norms for Respectful Remote Communication
+Create and Communicate Shared Norms for Respectful Communication

 Resource